 Vaccine Logistics Management

 Whilst a well-oiled vaccine delivery programme is vital, the supply of medical equipment and key items to vaccination centres, is in equal need of specialist coordination to enable vaccinations to go ahead at all.

 The Crown SDS fleet has been able to support with scheduled and ad hoc deliveries of medical equipment to pharmacies, medical centres and even gyms, that have been adapted to support the vaccination programme.
 Sharps bins, medical screens, orthopaedic beds, desks and chairs are all essential in the set-up of new vaccination centres, but other items including antiseptic wipes, swabs and tissues are key to ensuring centres can continue with vaccinations to schedule.

-During the course of January alone, Crown SDS covered half a million miles in deliveries of vaccine items, with scheduled drops at nationwide locations and recorded 100% of deliveries on-time.
-With optimised routing and real-time tracking, Crown SDS are able to support the scheduling required for such a large-scale operation using a nationwide network of vans.
+During the course of one month alone, Crown SDS covered half a million miles in deliveries of vaccine items, with scheduled drops at nationwide locations and a 100% record of deliveries on-time with its same-day service.

 What's Next For Vaccine Logistics?

 And whilst vaccinations are set to continue throughout the year and perhaps onwards, the eventual planned closure of vaccination sites is inevitable as the first stage of the programme comes to a close.
-This marks another surge in requirement for a medical equipment courier with disassembly of sites at gyms and other makeshift centres, as equipment no longer required will need to be removed and re-located.
+This marks another surge in requirement for medical couriers with disassembly of sites at gyms and other makeshift centres, as equipment no longer required will need to be removed and re-located.

-Crown SDS are able to support with many aspects of vaccine logistics management with its medical courier service – call our specialist team on 0330 333 4400 to discuss your requirements.
+Crown SDS are able to support with many aspects of UK vaccine distribution and logistics management with its medical courier service – call our specialist team on 0330 333 4400 to discuss your requirements.